Part II

 The infinite nests within the finite.

-This chapter threads Western science, mathematics, philosophy, and spiritual wisdom to explore how limitless potential thrives within defined limits.
+This chapter threads Western science, mathematics, philosophy, and spiritual wisdom to explore this paradox.
+We will see how limitless potential thrives within defined limits, reshaping our grasp of reality and our place within its weave.

 Infinity Contained